hyperfriendly/spec/README.md

 **PROFILE:** http://profiles.hyperfriendly.net/feed

-A feed is a special collection where the payload is an event wrapped in a apecial envelope.
+A feed is a special collection where the payload is an event wrapped in a special envelope.
 It contains a history of events and can be chained using next and prev links.

 The envelope MUST contain a messageType, sequenceNumber and a body object.
 It MAY contain a headers object with metadata.